shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 * Can you find Yosemite National Park, where John Muir and Teddy Roosevelt camped?
 Yellowstone National Park, our first one?
 * Which state has the most?
 (California, 9; Alaska, 8) Are there any states without any national parks?
 (Lots, 20 of them)
 * Are there any national parks that span two or more states?
 (Yellowstone: Wyoming, Idaho, Montana; Death Valley: California, Nevada; Great Smoky Mountains: Tennessee, North Carolina)
+* What are the five most visited National Parks by visitor numbers?
+(A research question for older kids: 1) Great Smoky Mountains, 2) Zion, 3) Grand Canyon, 4) Yellowstone, 5) Rocky Mountain.
+Follow-ups: What is the source of your data and how current is it?)

 You can find a [free printable checklist of our national parks here][map2].
 Ask your kids to check off any national parks they have visited.
 Share with them the list of national parks that you have visited.
 Tell them about your favorites or perhaps the first national park you visited that you remember.
 To make this more tangible for your kids, assemble a jigsaw puzzle of all the states where you have visited a national park.